By Big Green Egg

 flip the turkey

-Strain your Drip Pan into a saucepan, forcing as much of the soft veg through a sieve as you can.
+Strain the Drip Pan into a saucepan, forcing as much of the soft veg through the sieve as you can.
 Over a high heat, reduce the gravy to your preferred consistency.
 Season to taste.

-While it’s resting, the bird’s internal temperature will continue to rise; you’re aiming for a final temperature of 63˚C in the breasts and 70˚C in the legs.
+While resting, the bird’s internal temperature will continue to rise; you’re aiming for a final temperature of 70˚C in the legs and 63˚C in the breasts.

 Once it’s there, you’re ready to carve.
 For maximum juiciness, completely remove the breast from the turkey and slice it against the grain.